donovanglover/nix-config/help/git.md

     - For example, if you checkout tag `2.0` then the new tag can be, for example, `2.0.1` or `2.0a`
 - List all the tags in a given repository: `git tag -l`
 - Delete a tag (should rarely be used, if ever): `git tag -d <tag_name>`

+### Creating Patches

+You can make patch files for git repositories.
+This makes it so that other people can use your changes with ease.

+- Create patch files for the last N commits: `git format-patch HEAD~N`
+- Apply a patch to a git repository (unstaged): `git patch my.patch`
+- Apply a patch with its commit: `git am my.patch`
+- Apply all patches with their respective commits: `git am *.patch`